NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/message-status.md

 heading='If you’re using NHS Notify API' text='

-Check the status of a single message or channel by using the [get message status endpoint](https://digital.nhs.uk/developer/api-catalogue/nhs-notify#get-/v1/messages/-messageId-).
+Check the status of a single message or channel by using the <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify#get-/v1/messages/-messageId-" target="_blank">get message status endpoint (opens in a new tab)</a>.

-To check the status of multiple messages automatically, use [message status callbacks](https://digital.nhs.uk/developer/api-catalogue/nhs-notify#post-/%3Cclient-provided-message-status-URI%3E).'
+To check the status of multiple messages automatically, use <a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify#post-/%3Cclient-provided-message-status-URI%3E" target="_blank">message status callbacks (opens in a new tab)</a>.'
 %}

 {% include components/details.html